-An ETF is a basket of investments combined into a single product, with shares then being offered for public trade.
+An exchange-traded fund (ETF) is a basket of investments that are combined into a single, tradable product.
 ETFs have gained a massive following in recent years, boasting an aggregate value of $5 trillion globally.
 Among the most popular ETFs are those that track the big four U.S. equities indices.
+But for traders and investors looking for extraordinary returns, emerging market (EM) listings are often more attractive.

 |Index||Base E-mini Contract||Symbol||Tick Size|